tonomb/leetcode-js/src/dataStructures/graph/graph.md

 Level 2 = All vertices adjacent to the vertex
 Level 3 = All Vertices adjacent to those nodes
 Level 4 = ....

+### Breath-First Search

+The BFS algorithm earns its name becasue it grow breadth-wise.
+All nodes at a certain level are traversed before moving on to the next elvel.

+The level-wise expansion ensures that for any starting vertex, you can reach all others, one level at a time.

+### Depth-First Traversal

+The DFS algorithm is the opposite of BFS in the sense that it grows depth-wise

+Starting from any node, we keep mobing to an adjacent node until we reach the farthest level.
+Then we move back to the starting point and pick another adjacent node.
+Once again, we probe the farthest level and move back.
+This process continues untill all nodes are visited.